githubEdit

 Foundational cybersecurity concepts

-This sections introduces core and foundational cybersecurity concepts and practices such as confidentiality, integrity, and availability (the CIA triad)
+This section introduces core and foundational cybersecurity concepts such as the CIA triad, risk, threat, vulnerability, mitigation, and the AAA framework

 Learning objectives